Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 -Inserted unused journal entry if Tarash remained friendly (Serpents of Abbathor).
 -Tarash should not spawn if quest was started with pamphlet (Serpents of Abbathor).
 -Lugosch should drop the known Gundmagtor, not the unknown artefact (Serpents of Abbathor).
+-Gibberling Leather Armor should not be called Orc Leather (Home for the Gibberlings).

 ***************************************************************************************************************